 - It makes it difficult for applicants to get past the initial sift as it’s often used to screen applicants

 - There’s no opportunity to contextualise or to explain

-- People de-select themselves from applying, so you will be missing out on potential applicants
+- People are put off applying, so you’ll miss out on potential applicants

-- It can lead to indirect discrimination, as people from BAME groups are disproportionately affected by criminal records
+- It can lead to indirect discrimination, as some groups are disproportionately affected by criminal records

-- No employer legally has to ask about criminal records at application stage
+- No employer legally has to ask about criminal records on application

 Take a look at an interactive video (although please note that it plays automatically when you open the page).